 Although a common practice, insurance companies are now more reluctant to accept this method of calculation.
 Recently, computer software determines the multiplier factor.
 The program considers various factors, such as the seriousness of injuries, any aggravating circumstances, and the length of recovery to generate the multiplier.
 The multiplier generally ranges from one to four, depending on the severity of the accident.
 This approach now accounts for the significance of the accident; for instance, a fender bender would not have the same multiplier as an accident that left multiple people hospitalized.

-The daily rate method, or the per diem method, is calculated by the amount of money the claimant is losing due to the effects of the car accident.
+The daily rate method, or the per diem method, is calculated by the amount of money the claimant is losing due to the effects of the car accident, in this scenario you have to call a car accident lawyer in Indianapolis.
 Often this regular amount is determined by the claimant’s income.
 Besides income, the claimant may claim a certain amount; however, there must be reasonable proof and information on why they have chosen that amount.

 Many use both the multiplier and per diem method to get an estimate to determine pain and suffering most systematically.
 Based on the estimates that both methods will provide, the claimant would need to adjust the amount based on several factors, such as the severity of the injuries, how long the claimant was out of work, if others involved were injured, etc.